How to Establish Relationships Between Parent and Child Companies in Bulk

 With Insycle, you can automatically detect and create relationships between child companies and parent companies in bulk.

-If the parent and child records you want to associate are already in your CRM, use the Bulk Operations module.
+If the parent and child records you want to associate are already in your CRM, use the Associate app.
 To associate new records from a CSV while importing, use the Magical Import module.

 Tips for Creating Relationships between Companies